woleet/woleet-backendkit/README.md

 In order to run this server you will need:
 - A web domain.
-- An ssl certificate (certificate and key) for your domain.
+- A TLS certificate (and key) for your domain.
 - For a docker usage: Docker is installed on your system.
 - For a node-only usage: "forever" is globally installed on your system (npm i -g forever`)